Trauma

 What is it?

 Trauma is a reaction your brain and body can have to a stressful or tragic event.
-What triggers a traumatic response can vary a lot for each person, which is one of the things that can make it hard to know if you’re experiencing the effects of trauma.
-It’s typically associated with physical or sexual assault, violence, or accidents, but can also involve repeated events, like neglect.
+What triggers a traumatic response varies for everyone, which can make it hard to know if you’re experiencing the effects of trauma.
+It’s typically associated with physical or sexual assault, violence, or accidents, but can also involve repeated events like neglect.

 Experiencing a stressful event doesn’t always result in trauma.
-And, experiencing trauma does not always lead to long-lasting effects.
-Only about 20% of people will develop Posttraumatic Stress Disorder (PTSD), which is a mental health disorder that includes symptoms like avoidance and changes in arousal lasting a month or more.
+And experiencing trauma does not always lead to long-lasting effects.
+About 1 in 3 people who experience trauma develop Posttraumatic Stress Disorder (PTSD)1, a mental health disorder that includes symptoms like avoidance and changes in arousal lasting a month or more.

-It can be tough to recognize and discuss a wound that can’t be seen.
+It’s hard to deal with a wound that can’t be seen.
 You might experience strong emotions unexpectedly, trouble sleeping, or physical sensations like a fast heartbeat, seemingly without warning.
 But, like any other wound, it needs attention to heal.

 What’s causing it?